DrAdrianDC/Chemistry-with-Python/Radioactive_decay/example/README.md

 # Example Usage

-This folder contains example scripts and data to demonstrate how to use the Radioactive Decay Simulation project.
+This folder contains example scripts and data to demonstrate how to use the Radioactive Decay simulation code using Python .

 ## Contents